Chart Color Schemes

 Household Composition

-Coombs features high concentrations of group households, with a fairly typical median household size
+Coombs features high concentrations of group households, with a higher-than-average median household size

 Family households constitute 74.0% of all households, including 39.2% couples with children, 22.9% couples without children, and 10.8% single parent families.
 Non-family households comprise the remaining 26.0%, with lone person households at 20.4% and group households making up 5.5%.
-The median household size is 2.7 people, which aligns with the Australian Capital Territory average.
+The median household size is 2.7 people, which is larger than the Australian Capital Territory average of 2.5.

 Frequently Asked Questions - Households